 Cell fate secrets revealed

-University of Edinburgh scientists working with colleagues in the United States have shed light on a critical stage of cell fate differentiation, a discovery which will influence fundamental cell biology and potentially aid our understanding of stem cell biology.
+Scientsits from The University of Edinburgh working with colleagues in the United States have shed light on a critical stage of cell fate differentiation, a discovery which will influence fundamental cell biology and potentially aid our understanding of stem cell biology.

 When budding yeast cells divide in a process called asymmetric cell division the original 'mother' cell and the newly formed 'daughter' cell are non-identical, follow distinct developmental programmes and even age differently.